-Featured Homes For Sale in Old East Dallas
+Featured Homes For Sale or Sold in Old East Dallas by Douglas Newby

 Old East Dallas is made up of five smaller neighborhoods inside East Dallas.
 Click on the map and discover each specific neighborhood as you explore homes for sale marked in red and lots for sale marked in green in each Old East Dallas neighborhood.

 Are You a Homeowner in OldEast Dallas?
 You Have Come to the Right Place

 If you are considering selling your home in Old East Dallas, we will bring you the best results as we best understand your home and the potential buyers.Call me to see if I should represent you in selling your home in Old East Dallas.

 Douglas Newby has sold more homes on Swiss Avenue than any other real estate agent or real estate company.
 Douglas Newby started his business here and continues to sell the finest homes on Swiss Avenue.
 The earliest homes, built in 1905, in the Swiss Avenue Historic District are found in the original addition of Munger Place, between the Swiss Avenue gates on Fitzhugh and Dumont.
 See More

 Restoration in Junius Heights began in 1970 simultaneous with rejuvenation in Swiss Avenue.
 While the results have not been as dramatic, restoration continues to flourish.
 Junius Heights is similar to...
 See More